xchen0326/04-Remix/README.md

 2. Your project should use d3 to build a visualization of the dataset.
 3. Your writeup (readme.md in the repo) should contain the following:

-- Working link to the visualization hosted on gh-pages.
+- Working link to the visualization hosted on gh-pages or other external sources.
 - Concise description and screenshot of your visualization.
 - Description of the technical achievements you attempted with this visualization.
 - Description of the design achievements you attempted with this visualization.